Rent vs Buy: Comparing the Costs of Owning vs. Renting a Home

 Rent

-One major difference between paying rent and owning a home is the stability of the expenses.
+One major difference between renting vs buying a home is the stability of the expenses.
 For the term of your lease, you’ll pay the same rent each month.
-Some communities offer lower rent for a longer lease term, but shorter leases will be at an increased cost.
+Some communities offer a lower rent payment for a longer lease term, but shorter leases will be at an increased cost.

 Renting usually carries with it the added expense of having to pay the first and last month’s rent upfront along with a security deposit.
 At the end of the lease, the landlord inspects your rental property, and if there is more than normal wear and tear, you pay for it out of your deposit.

-When your lease term is up, your rent can change, and this can certainly be challenging financially, especially if the increase is large.
+When your lease term is up, your monthly rent can change, and this can certainly be challenging financially - especially if the increase is large.

 Maintenance and Utilities